Is COVID-19 herd immunity even possible anymore? - NewsBreak

 Is COVID-19 herd immunity even possible anymore?

 FORT WAYNE, Ind.
 (WANE) — The COVID-19 vaccine was initially thought to give people immunity.
-But, as time has went on, we have learned that’s not the case.
+But, as time has gone on, we have learned that’s not the case.

 Allen County Health Commissioner, Dr. Matthew Sutter, said that people will start to learn to live with COVID existing.